Edward Hart Lipscombe: Early life

-Edward Hart Lipscombe was born September 29, 1858 in Orange County, North Carolina the oldest of four children.
+Lipscombe was born September 29, 1858, in Orange County, North Carolina, the oldest of four children.
 In 1868 he moved to Raleigh to study in a school run by William Warrick, but in 1870 he returned to the farm where his mother lived to help her with her work.
 He resumed his studies for a short time in 1871, but soon returned to the farm.
 In the spring of 1873, Augustus Shepperd of Raleigh invited him to join the North Carolina Jubilee Singers led by Nettie M. Sage and managed by Henry Martin Tupper and preparing for a tour to raise money for Shaw University.
-Lipscombe joined the group for a tour of New England, Canada, and Nova Scotia.
+Lipscombe joined the group for a tour of New England, Canada and Nova Scotia.
 After the tour he enrolled at Shaw Collegiate Institute, now Shaw University, where he graduated the youngest member of his class in 1879.
 As a student in 1877, at the age of 19, together with Shaw professors Tupper and Nicholas Franklin Roberts, he founded and became an editor of the journal, the African Expositor.
 After graduating he became professor of mathematics and languages at Shaw, a position he held from 1879 to 1881.
 In 1882 he would receive an A. M. from Shaw.